AGNC Investment's Q3 2017 Income Statement And Earnings Preview - Part 2

 AGNC's projected net income of $328 million for the third quarter of 2017 is a notable increase when compared to net income of $24 million for the second quarter of 2017.
 This is mainly due to AGNC's projected net valuation gain of $127 million regarding the company's derivatives portfolio for the third quarter of 2017.
 For the same account in the prior quarter, AGNC recognized a net valuation loss of ($169) million.

-As stated in PART 1 of this article, AGNC's OCI/(OCL) amount is part of the company's consolidated statement of comprehensive income but EXCLUDED from the company's net income (loss) and EPS amounts.
+As stated in Part 1 of this article, AGNC's OCI/(OCL) amount is part of the company's consolidated statement of comprehensive income but EXCLUDED from the company's net income (loss) and EPS amounts.
 As such, I suggest holding off on a "final verdict" regarding AGNC's projected results for the third quarter of 2017 until PART 3 of this article is provided.
 In my professional opinion, I believe AGNC's "comprehensive income (loss)" amount is more important than the company's net income (loss) and EPS amounts.

 My BUY, SELL, or HOLD Recommendation:

-For my AGNC BUY, SELL, or HOLD recommendation, please see PART 1 of this article (link provided at the beginning of the article).
+For my AGNC BUY, SELL, or HOLD recommendation, please see Part 1 of this article (link provided at the beginning of the article).

-Final Note: PART 2 of this article is only a PARTIAL analysis of AGNC's consolidated statement of comprehensive income for the third quarter of 2017.
+Final Note: Part 2 of this article is only a PARTIAL analysis of AGNC's consolidated statement of comprehensive income for the third quarter of 2017.
 As such, a "final" conclusion will not be provided yet.
-PART 3 of this article will just pick up where PART 2's analysis ends.
-PART 3 of this article will discuss AGNC's projected OCI/(OCL) and comprehensive income (loss) amounts.
+Part 3 of this article will just pick up where Part 2's analysis ends.
+Part 3 of this article will discuss AGNC's projected OCI/(OCL) and comprehensive income (loss) amounts.
 This will be followed by a projection of AGNC's BV as of 9/30/2017 and the company's CURRENT BV in late October which will be available to readers prior to management's earnings press release for the third quarter of 2017.

 Each investor's BUY, SELL, or HOLD decision is based on one's risk tolerance, time horizon, and dividend income goals.
 My personal recommendation will not fit each reader's current investing strategy.
 The factual information provided within this article is intended to help assist readers when it comes to investing strategies/decisions.